nthalt/property-manager-django/README.md

 # Property-Manager-Django

 This is a django property manager application which fetches hotel informations from a Scrapy project database and stores the data into Django postgres database.
 Django admin can apply CRUD operations on the data.
+The admin panel provides the property, location, amenity, propertyImage models for visualizing and managing data.
 For anyone interested, the Scrapy project can be found here [https://github.com/nthalt/scrapy](https://github.com/nthalt/scrapy).
 You need to run the scrapy project once for this project to run smoothly.

 <!-- - [Description](#description) -->